-In February 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960) Defined Contribution Pension Plans (Topic 962) Health and Welfare Benefit Plans (Topic 965), which requires an employee benefit plan to report an interest in a master trust and the change in the value of that interest as separate line items on the Statements of Net Assets Available for Benefits and the Statement of Changes in Net Assets Available for Benefits, respectively.
-Additionally, an employee benefit plan is required to disclose the master trust's investments and other assets and liabilities, as well as the dollar amount of its interest in these balances.
-This guidance must be applied retrospectively and is effective for fiscal years beginning after December 15, 2018.
-Early adoption is permitted.
+In February 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), and Health and Welfare Benefit Plans (Topic 965), which requires additional disclosures related to the Plan's interest in the master trust.
+These disclosures have been made in Note C. This guidance was adopted retrospectively.
+As a result of the adoption, the 2018 Master Trust disclosures in notes C, E and F have been restated.

+In August 2018, the FASB issued Accounting Standards Update 2018-13, Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurements which modifies the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
+This guidance must be applied retrospectively for all periods presented in most instances and is effective for all entities for fiscal years beginning after December 15, 2019.
 Plan management is currently evaluating the impact this guidance will have on the Plan Financial Statements and Notes to Financial Statements.

+Reclassifications

+Certain prior year amounts have been reclassified in Note C and Note E to conform to the current method of presentation.